 The deduction amount then varies, starting at $2.50 per square foot at 25% and then increasing by 10-cents per percentage point up to 50% at $5 per square foot.

 Some of the biggest ways to increase a buildings energy efficiency and exceed the ASHRAE standards include upgrades to heating and cooling, water heating and lighting.
 Upgrades to all three would also significantly reduce a business’s energy costs.

 Energy Trust of Oregon offers cash incentives and support for these projects for organizations of all sizes.
 So, customers of Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista can save additional money on these upgrades in addition to the higher tax deduction.

 More help with solar

 The Inflation Reduction Act also increases a tax credit that can help businesses create their own renewable energy which would also significantly reduce their energy costs.

-Along with homeowners, businesses can now claim up to 30% of the cost of installing commercial solar and energy storage systems up from 26% previously.
-And for businesses in Oregon, additional cash incentives from Energy Trust and potentially the State of Oregon combined with these tax credits could cover as much as 40% of installing commercial solar.
+Along with homeowners, businesses can now claim 30% of the cost of installing solar and battery storage systems, up from 26% previously.
+Energy Trust cash incentives and accelerated depreciation combined with these tax credits could cover as much as 50% of installing solar.